Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 operation macros (though most implementations now use newline instead),

-~ is assumed to be the insert marker (rather than % as in
+is assumed to be the insert marker (rather than %

 later manuals) and {NL} (rather than the layout keyword